cotiviti/smile-dh-helm-charts/src/main/charts/smilecdr/README.md

 This chart will install a base set of modules similar to a default installation of Smile CDR.
 Configuration of modules will be covered further down this guide.

-To use this chart, you need a values file to set some mandatory fields, such as `hostname`, DB details and image secrets location.
+To use this chart, you need a values file to set some mandatory fields to set the hostname, DB details and image secrets location.

 The following values file will work in any Kubernetes environment that has Nginx Ingress, CrunchyData PGO and a suitable Persistent Volume provider (For the database).
 You will need to update values specific to your environment.